 Many of the ideas discussed are described in the chapter Marie contributed to the European Commission’s publication Europe’s Future: Open Science, Open Innovation, and Open to the World (edited by Carlos Moedas).
 A PDF-version of her chapter is publically available.

 This is another episode from our coverage of the Barcamp Open Science.
-In this episode Bernd talked to Julien Colomb about how to identify, mark and give credit to contributors of scientific works.
-Link to the session pad.
+In this episode Konrad talked with Marie Farge about her session on the publishing model of Diamond Open Access and the Open Access tool Dissemin.

 This is another episode from our coverage of the Barcamp Open Science.
-In this episode Konrad talked with Simon Worthington and Robbie Morrison about their session on the role of preprints and open peer review systems (and their logical coupling).
+In this episode Konrad talked with Simon Worthington (GenR) and Bartosz Radomski (ScienceOpen) about their session on the role of preprints and open peer review systems (and their logical coupling).

 This is another episode from our coverage of the Barcamp Open Science.
 In this episode Bernd talked to Julien Colomb and Erzsébet Tóth-Czifra about their session on how to bring Open Educational Resources to MOOCs and foster the learning of communities about openness.